We are committed to safeguarding and promoting the welfare of children and expect all staff and volunteers to share this commitment.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Miss Hughes, supported by deputies Mrs Abbott and Mrs Southwick.
-A safeguarding governor can be contacted via the school office.
+Our Designated Safeguarding Lead is Miss Hughes, supported by deputies Mrs Abbott, Mrs Southwick and Mrs Niziolek.
+Our safeguarding governor can be contacted via the school office.
 If you have a concern, please speak to a member of the safeguarding team or email: safeguarding@bitternemanor.net.

 The Difference Between Safeguarding and Child Protection